What is title insurance?

 What is a title search?

-When should I take out title insurance?
+When should I buy title insurance?

 How much does title insurance cost?